 Firstly, to gain more insight into the functions that may be maintaining the challenging behaviours, a Practical Functional Assessment Interview is completed with someone close to the child.
 An open-ended interview can provide vital information about the problem behaviour.
 The information gathered via the PFA is then used to inform a quick and safe functional analysis to identify what contingencies are reinforcing the problem behaviour.
 Once a relationship has been defined between the problem behaviour and the suspected reinforcement contingency, it's time to progress to setting up conditions where we can teach skills.

 A skill-based approach (SBT) teaches and supports the child to acquire the necessary skills to effectively communicate their wants and needs in a more socially appropriate manner.
 Hanley (2019) describes skill-based treatment as a method of providing a child with functional communication skills to build and develop their social repertoire.
 A simple example of this is teaching a child to appropriately ask for something they want rather than engaging in maladaptive behaviours such as tantrums and aggression.
 A process known as 'shaping' moves the learner from a simple to a more socially acceptable response rather than engaging in problem behaviour.
-Once the learner begins to initiate the responses independently, the process moves to teach tolerating delay and denial of reinforcers.
+Once the learner begins to initiate the responses independently, the process moves to teaching tolerating delay and denial of reinforcers.
 The process then continues into slowly introducing the learning of contextually appropriate behaviours such as looking up, handing over an item or pausing an activity; then gradually moving towards more complex instructions.
 The child must meet specific criteria before moving on to each step in the chain.
 The contextually appropriate behaviours should suit the needs of each child to ensure they can eventually transition successfully to learning in the classroom.
 A chain of contextually appropriate behaviours may be instructing the child to stop the activity they are doing, move to their desk, sit down, hands-on desk, ready to learn across multiple activities.

 This process was a complete game-changer for me in terms of dealing with problem behaviours as they occur.
 Dr Hanley stresses the importance of always ensuring the child is in a happy, relaxed and engaged (HRE) state both before and when you are working with them.
 It is a critical element in the success of this process.
 Along with the priorities of safety and rapport, Dr Hanley also shared a new but useful and valid word I had not heard before - "televisability".
 What he was referring to here is an important issue we often face when we are dealing with challenging behaviours - is the treatment we are providing to the child valid enough to be televised on the nightly news?
 A relevant word to focus on each time we engage with a child who has challenging behaviour.